Metastability for the Curie-Weiss-Potts model with unbounded random interactions: Introduction

 \end{theorem} \begin{remark} We emphasize that this framework naturally extends to inhomogeneous settings by allowing random variables to be independent, but not necessarily identically distributed.
-However, for clarity and readability, we adopt the i.i.d.\ assumption in our analysis. \end{remark} Aspects of the metastable behaviour of the CWP model have also been studied in \cite{Le22} and \cite{LS16}, where under a suitable time rescaling, a limiting process has been derived for both reversible and non-reversible Glauber dynamics, in the spirit of the martingale approach to metastability.
-Moreover mixing times for Glauber and Swensen-Wang type dynamics are estimated in \cite{CDLLPS12} and \cite{GSV19}, respectively.
+However, for clarity and readability, we adopt the i.i.d.\ assumption in our analysis. \end{remark} Aspects of the metastable behaviour of the CWP model have also been studied in \cite{Le22} and \cite{LS16}, where under a suitable time rescaling, a limiting process has been derived for both reversible and non-reversible Glauber dynamics, in the spirit of the martingale approach to metastability {(see e.g. \cite{BL15})}.
+Moreover mixing times for Glauber and Swendsen-Wang type dynamics are estimated in \cite{CDLLPS12}, \cite{KL26} and \cite{GSV19}.
+Moreover, an explicit expression for the mean hitting time of the CWP model has been obtained in \cite[Theorem 4.7]{Le22} and \cite[Theorem 5.5]{Sl12}, as a special case of the random field CWP model.

-In the context of disordered spin models, previous works have estimated the metastable transition time for the Curie--Weiss model with either bond or site disorder, as in \cite{BMP21}, \cite{dHJ21}, \cite{BdHMPS24} and \cite{BdHM22}.
+In the context of disordered spin models, previous works have estimated the meta\-stable transition time for the Curie--Weiss model with either bond or site disorder, as in \cite{BMP21}, \cite{dHJ21}, \cite{BdHMPS24} and \cite{BdHM22}.
 The same results have been obtained in \cite{BBI09} for the Curie--Weiss model with random magnetic field.
 Further results have also been obtained for the CWP with random magnetic field in \cite{Sl12}, where, under some assumptions on the free energy landscape, sharp bounds on the mean hitting times are given.